 Drive down most roads and avenues in the approach to Christmas and you will find house after house proclaiming its allegiance to the season.
-Sparkling lights adorn trees, bushes, windows, gables, gutters, fascia boards and rooftops.
+Head to the high street and this is a guarantee.
+Sparkling lights adorn trees, bushes, windows, gables, gutters, fascia boards, shop fronts and rooftops.

-Choosing outdoor lighting can depend on whether or not you have outdoor electrical sockets in place.
+Choosing outdoor lighting for your home or business can depend on whether or not you have outdoor electrical sockets in place.
 Trailing electric cables from an indoor socket is never recommended, so invest in outdoor sockets installed by a qualified electrician.
 There’s a battery alternative, with a growing range of battery-powered LED lights widely available.
 Each set comes with a timer function that will turn on the lights for up to eight hours and keep them in off-mode the rest of the time.
 There are also App-controlled lights you operate from your phone.
 There has also been a recent trend towards laser projected lights: a simpler solution to deliver the spectacular.
-Let’s expand on these choices.
+Read on and we can expand on these choices.

 Having made the decision over the outdoor electrical sockets or battery option, the next concern is the type and number of lights you want.
 Let us point you in the direction of a specialist Christmas lights firm – Harrogate-based family business Lights4fun at lights4fun.co.uk.
 Here you will find a vast range of lights and accessories and further information for your individual needs.
 Read about the founder Tim, his family and successes (is that really Buckingham Palace on their list of decorating ventures?) and you will immediately be won over by Lights4fun.

 What will it be: icicle lights dangling from the fascias in chilly blue, quirky novelty lights in the shape of mini-lanterns, practical rope lights or sparkling cluster lights, bunched to illuminate the house and garden?